Improving performance

 You can use Easy Save from your own thread, but you must ensure that you only use it from one thread at a time and that the data you are saving is thread-safe.

-However, we only recommend this as a last resort as debugging asynchronous code is extremely difficult and in most cases you can achieve a similar thing by spreading calls out using a coroutine.
+However, we only recommend this as a last resort as debugging asynchronous code is extremely difficult and in most cases you can achieve a similar thing by spreading calls out using a coroutine, or use caching to sufficiently improve performance so that saving can happen in a single frame.

 Manually managing references